2-Norbornyl cation: Hypovalency: the non-classical picture

 Advocates of the non-classical nature of the stable 2-norbornyl cation typically depict the species using either resonance structures or a single structure with partial bonds (see Figure 2).
 This hypovalent interaction can be imagined as the net effect of i) a partial sigma bond between carbons 1 and 6, ii) a partial sigma bond between carbons 2 and 6, and iii) a partial pi bond between carbons 1 and 2.
 Each partial bond is represented as a full bond in one of the three resonance structures or as a dashed partial bond if the cation is depicted through a single structure.

 There has been some debate over how much the pi-bonded resonance structure actually contributes to the delocalized electronic structure.
-Through ^{1}H and ^{13}C NMR spectroscopy, it has been confirmed that little positive charge lies on methylene carbon 6.
-This is unsurprising as primary carbocations are much less stable than secondary carbocations.
+Through ^{1}H and ^{13}C NMR spectroscopy, it has been confirmed that significant positive charge lies on methylene carbon 6.
+This is surprising as primary carbocations are much less stable than secondary carbocations.
 However, the 2-norbornyl cation can be formed from derivatives of β-(Δ^{3}-cyclopentenyl)-ethane, indicating that the pi-bonded resonance structure is significant.

 The 2-norbornyl cation was one of the first examples of a non-classical ion.
 Non-classical ions can be defined as organic cations in which electron density of a filled bonding orbital is shared over three or more centers and contains some sigma-bond character.
 The 2-norbornyl cation is seen as the prototype for non-classical ions.
 Other simple cations such as protonated acetylene (ethynium, C_{2}H_{3}^{+}), protonated ethylene (ethenium, C_{2}H_{5}^{+}), and protonated ethane (ethanium, C_{2}H_{7}^{+}) have been shown to be best described as non-classical through infrared spectroscopy.

 The most frequently proposed molecular orbital depiction of the 2-norbornyl cation is shown in Figure 3.
 Two p-type orbitals, one on each of carbons 1 and 2, interact with a sp^{3}-hybridized orbital on carbon 6 to form the hypovalent bond.
 Extended Hückel Theory calculations for the 2-norbornyl cation suggest that the orbital on carbon 6 could instead be sp^{2}-hybridized, though this only affects the geometry of the geminal hydrogens.